Christina5P/Are-you-a-dice-player/README.md

 I decided to use Javascript for the most of content, since this belongs to this project.
 It has been a "back and forth" project and run out of time in the end, so I have concentrated on functions without errors and understand Javascript.
 <br>
-Since this is a quick game I started with styling for smaller devices and it has an opportunity to get nicer styles, preferably a little more styling for bigger devices.
+Since this is a quick game I started with styling for smaller devices and it has an opportunity to get nicer styles, preferably a little more styling for bigger devices, since my time ran out.
 <br>
 The commits are a bit messy and uninformative and I am practise to get a flow and clear information whats in it.
 Since I made a lot of small changes, as space between rows, font size etc. I had to commit to see the result and it got back and forth.